Vilnius Conference: Organizing the conference

 A Vertrauensrat ("Council of Trust" or "Confidential Council") was authorized in May 1917; its membership was to consist of Lithuanians and ethnic minorities in Lithuania.
 The military administration approached a number of prominent members of the Lithuanian community, including Bishop Pranciškus Karevičius, Antanas Smetona, and Jonas Basanavičius, all of whom refused to participate in their rubber stamp advisory council.
 The Lithuanian Society for the Relief of War Sufferers, an organization that helped war victims and mobilized political activists, then entered into negotiations between the Lithuanians and the occupational authorities.
 The Committee demanded that the Germans agree to permit a national convention, elected directly by the people.
 After lengthy negotiations, the parties reached an agreement that a conference could convene that would represent the Lithuanian aspirations; however no elections were allowed to take place.

 The Organizing Committee of the Conference (Ausschuss) met in Vilnius on 1–4 August 1917.
 At the start of the meeting, the military authorities presented an ultimatum that any future conferences would need to declare loyalty to Germany and agree to annexation.
 Since no elections had been held the representatives had to be invited by the Organizing Committee, which included Mykolas Biržiška, Petras Klimas, Antanas Smetona, Jonas Stankevičius, and Jurgis Šaulys.
 The Committee strove to choose representatives from a wide political, professional, and social spectrum.
 In total 264 representatives were selected, five to eight from each county (apskritis).
-214 of them attended the conference that convened on 18 September 1917, and remained in session until 22 September.
+213 of them attended the conference that convened on 18 September 1917.
+Later, the number grew to 222.
+They included 66 priests, 65 farmers, 59 intellectuals, 5 nobles, 2 workers, and 24 people with unknown background.

-Proceedings of the Conference
+Proceedings

-The meetings of the Conference were held behind closed doors and no German representatives participated.
+The meetings of the conference were held behind closed doors and no German representatives participated.
 A number of speeches were delivered during the early sessions of the council that denounced the German occupation, mentioning forced labor, heavy requisitions, and rampant deforestation.
 The Conference, however, concentrated on three main questions: